Pac72/n2t/n2temu/README.md

 ## n2temu

+## Dependencies
+n2temu requires Qt5 and g++

 ## Build
-qmake
+qmake -qt5

-build
+make

 ## Run
 ./n2temu

-From the UI, choose a .hack file (it must come along with its .hackdbg companion), then step/run the program, choosing a suitable speed.
+From the UI, choose a .hack file (it may come along with its .hackdbg companion), then step/run the program, choosing a suitable speed.
 Keyboard works only in run mode.